Skip to main content

 Query

-Query did a validation and casting of an upcoming req.query.
+Query does validation and casting of an upcoming req.query.

 warning